album cover

 Blood, sweat, and tears on every dollar he made

-For the little he earned there was so much he gave
+For the little he earned, there was so much he gave

-And I hope I am worthy, I hope I am worthy of a workin' man's wage
+And I hope I am worthy, I hope I am worthy

-Looked like a mountain to a boy my age
+Look like a mountain to a boy my age

 Written by: Leslie Satcher, Wynn Varble